guilatrova/latrovacommits-articles/posts/2019/post.md

 ### Result

-It's so incredibly simple with Ansible, since we can just use `s3_sync` module: https://github.com/guilatrova/base-dev-setup/blob/master/roles/backup/tasks/main.yml
+It's so incredibly simple with Ansible since we can just use `s3_sync` module: https://github.com/guilatrova/base-dev-setup/blob/master/roles/backup/tasks/main.yml

-Also you should be able to filter files (instead of backing up the whole folder contents): https://github.com/guilatrova/base-dev-setup/blob/master/vars/backup.example.yml
+Also, you can filter files (instead of backing up the whole folder contents): https://github.com/guilatrova/base-dev-setup/blob/master/vars/backup.example.yml

-I did my best to backup my keybindings, unfortunately I couldn't make it work properly.
+I did my best to back up my keybindings.
+I couldn't make it work, though.

 ## Restoring all data back

 Well, just backing up and not getting it back as easy as before sounds like a problem to me.
-That's why restoring the data should follow the same logic with additional concerns:
+That's why the playbook for restoring the data should follow the same logic with additional concerns:

-**1. Restored files should go back to their original place**
+**1. Restored files should go back to their original place** I don't want to worry about moving files.
+If I have to do any backup step manually, it's not good enough.

-**2. Handle cases where restored files live in a protected directory**
+**2. Handle cases where restored files live in a protected directory** There are a couple of files, binaries and scripts I like to keep under `/usr/local/bin`, but this directory has writing protection by default.
+The same backup vars will handle a `sudo: true` prop to specify it requires proper permissions to write to that place.

-**3. Install (or update) packages and binaries**
+**3. Packages and binaries should be installed or updated**

-**4. Restore configs**
+**4. Configs might be restored**

 ---